Abdul-AA/Life-Expectancy/README.md

 ## Interpratability of Results
-As mentioned earlier, a simple algorithm was chosen to enhance explainability.
+As mentioned earlier, a simple algorithm was chosen to ensure interpretability.
 More complex, 'black box' algorithms such as ensemble trees might offer better performance but are harder to interprete.
-To further facilitate the model's interpretability, the decision rules of the model were programmatically extracted, showing the growth and splits at each node of the decision tree.
-Additionally, the top tree features were visually displayed to show how the tree splits at each node, the number of samples at each node, the squared error at each node, and the average life expectancy of the samples in each node.
+To harness the model's interpretability, the decision rules of the model were programmatically extracted, showing the growth and splits at each node of the decision tree.
+Additionally, the top tree features were visually displayed to show how the tree splits at each node, the number of samples at each node, the squared error at each node, and the average life expectancy of the samples in each node (See the tree above).
 Examining these values, along with the decision rules, enhances the explainability of the model.

 ## Threats to Validity